lindbrook/packageRank/README.md

   describes how `packageRank()` makes use of rank percentiles.
 This nonparametric statistic computes the percentage of packages that with fewer downloads than yours (e.g., your package is in the 74th percentile).
-This facilitates comparison and helps you to locate you packaged in the overall distribution of [CRAN](https://CRAN.R-project.org/) package downloads.
+This facilitates comparison and helps you to locate your package in the overall distribution of [CRAN](https://CRAN.R-project.org/) package downloads.
 - [III Inflation Filters](#iii---inflation-filters) describes the five different filter functions used to remove software and behavioral